IamGotu/IAS101_Lab3_AnalyzeSecureCommunicationProtocols/README.md

 How TO Run:

-Open Terminal then type ".\server.exe"
+Open Terminal then type ".\server.exe".
-Open another Terminal then type ".\client.exe"
+Open another Terminal then type ".\client.exe".